Stewardship responsibilities and ESG investment

 Initiatives at Asset Management One

-At the same time that Asset Management One, which is the Mizuho group company responsible for asset management, began operations in October 2016, we newly established our Responsible Investing Department (currently Responsible Investment Group) and proceeded with initiatives for active engagement in discussions with our investee companies regarding environmental, social, and corporate governance (ESG) issues and exercise of proxy voting rights.
+At the same time that Asset Management One, which is the Mizuho group company responsible for asset management, began operations in October 2016, we newly established our Responsible Investing Department (currently Stewardship Group) and proceeded with initiatives for active engagement in discussions with our investee companies regarding environmental, social, and corporate governance (ESG) issues and exercise of proxy voting rights.

 Asset Management One's corporate message "Creating a sustainable future through the power of investment" clearly states that it will "incorporate sustainability into management" as an asset management company contributing to customers and society.
 Asset Management One created a materiality map that dynamically captures global environmental and social issues based on two axes (double materiality) of sustainable materiality, which indicates the level of civil society and investor interest, and financial materiality, indicating the economic impact.
-Management also identified nine core materiality items of climate change, biodiversity, business and human rights, water resources, circular economy, diversity and inclusion, sustainable food systems, air, water and land pollution, and health and wellbeing.
+Management also identified nine core materiality items of climate change, biodiversity, business and human rights, water resources, circular economy, diversity equity and inclusion, sustainable food systems, air, water and land pollution, and health and wellbeing.
 Of these, business and human rights, diversity and inclusion, and health and wellbeing were set as focus areas, that the company will use to guide its engagement and voting related to its materiality items.

 Image